 The Port is exposed to various risks of loss related to: theft, damage or destruction of assets, errors and omissions, injuries to employees, and natural disasters.
 The Port purchases commercial insurance to minimize its exposure to these risks.
-Settled claims resulting from these risks have not exceeded commercial insurance coverage in any part of the past three fiscal years.

 NOTE L - COMMITMENTS AND CONTINGENCIES